ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 ### Using wildcards

 `*` is a wildcard, which matches zero or more characters.
-When the shell sees a wildcard, it expands the wildcard and creates a list of matching filesnames before running the command.
+When the shell sees a wildcard, it expands the wildcard and creates a list of matching files names before running the command.
 For example, if you want to copy all the PDF files in a directory, you can run the following command:

 Input
 {: .label .label-green}